Bylaws of the Massachusetts Selectmen’s Association

 Section 4.
 Each member present shall have one vote on any matter before the body.

 Section 5.
-A Special Meeting of the Association may be petitioned by a minimum of twenty-five members.
+A Special Meeting of the Association shall be held upon request by petition of a minimum of twenty-five members.

 VOTING AND CONDUCT OF MEETINGS

 Section l.
 A simple majority of those members present and voting is necessary for the adoption for all motions not otherwise noted.